 While there are other organisations that collect agricultural and land management practices data, ABS is currently the only organisation that provides an overall picture of the complete agricultural industry.

 If you need help with any of our surveys, or wish to provide comments on the surveys or survey content, you can:

-Phone or fax the ABS:
+Phone the ABS:

 National Information and Referral Service (NIRS)